-AKASHI TRAVEL is a travel agency established in Barcelona by Tina Bagué and Toru Morimoto, professional photographers and specialists of Japan, respectively from Japan and Barcelona.
+AKASHI TRAVEL offers photographic tours by Tina Bagué and Toru Morimoto, professional photographers and specialists of Japan, respectively from Japan and Barcelona.
 Both have been traveling Japan together since 2002.
 Their photo project, The Japan Photo Project, started in 2010 when they decided to leave everything behind in Spain and spend a whole year of their life (365 days) photographing Japan from the northernmost island of Japan (Hokkaido) to the tropical islands of Okinawa, with a motorhome.
 As a result of this 42,000km-long road trip, they published their first co-authored book “Japan/日本“.

 The fact that Toru Morimoto is Japanese and has lived half of his life in Japan and the other half abroad, and that Tina Bagué is Spanish and has traveled countless times to Japan makes them the perfect couple to guide and lead a small group of people who want to travel out of the beaten track in Japan.

 Akashi Travel offers handmade private tours and photo tours directly created by Tina Bagué and Toru Morimoto.
 All tours are accompanied with Tina Bagué and Toru Morimoto.
-Akashi Travel also offers travel counseling and makes custom-made travel plans to Japan for you.
+They live and work in Japan since 2020.

 Being interested in photography since her youth, Tina Bagué studied photography in Barcelona and in the States.
 While in USA she documented the New York’s street life in black and white with her Lubitel.
 In 1998 she started working as a freelance photographer.
 At the same time, she started teaching black and white darkroom work.
 Getting inspired by the Japanese culture on her first trip to Japan in 2002, she decided to specialize in travel photography.
 She has travelled to more than 20 countries, producing travel reportages that have appeared in many Spanish magazines such as El Dominical del Periodico, Mujer 21, Woman, Viajar, Ronda Iberia, Iberia Excelente, El País Semanal, Rutas del Mundo, Altair, Yo Dona, Conde Nast Traveller, Spanair and in Italian magazines such as Panorama and Panorama Travel or Newsweek Japan among others.
 From 2002 to 2012 she was the chief editor of a Spanish photo magazine, Digitalfoto, published in Barcelona by MC Ediciones.